 to spend the night with you, I hesitated

-because it was an issue I never considered
+because it was a question I had never considered

-on the window and wrestled with this question
+with fake lace on the window and wrestled

-And when I tried to tell you I looked at the world
+When I told you that I looked at the world

 through a series of dim window panes

 and flat screen TVs—and you gave me another hour

 I was a virgin but I wasn't a virgin.